AbyssWatching/SquirtleSquad/Readme.md

 Welcome to the Pokecha fullstack repo!

-This application was built using MongoDB, Express, React, and Node.js and has JWT Auth implemented
+This application was built using MongoDB, Express, React, and Node.js and has JWT Auth implemented All the data fetched comes from PokeAPI so go check them out for any projects here https://pokeapi.co

 This application is still in Alpha but a working build is deployed with Render (https://dashboard.render.com) and is available here https://pokecha.onrender.com/